 - Have three years of health care experience working directly with geriatric patients

-Questions to Ask When Looking for a Care Manager
+Questions to Ask When Looking for an Alzheimer’s Care Manager

-When you are looking for an Alzheimer’s care manager, remember that not all of them specialize in the same thing.
-So it is important to learn about a care manager’s particular experience and background.
-Here are some questions to ask when interviewing care managers:
+When you are looking for an Alzheimer’s care manager, remember that not all of them specialize in the same thing, which is why it is important to learn about a care manager’s particular background and experience.

-9. What are your fees?
-(Remember to get this in writing)
+- What are your fees?
+(Remember to get this in writing.)

 Have you worked with an Alzheimer’s care manager?
 How did he or she help?
 What advice would you offer someone searching for an Alzheimer’s care manager?
-Please share your thoughts in the comments below.
+We’d like to hear your thoughts in the comments below.